desire2020/Pencil/README.md

-# Pencil
+# Pen
-A simple compiler for a mid-level programming language Pencil.
-Pencil is designed to be a superset of the Pen language, however not a pure functional programming language for it has to support some order-oriented programming patterns to fully satisfy the requirements of the development of project SuiX.
+A simple interpreter for a toy FP language.

+##Contributors
+Steve "desire2020" Lu from Sui Group